MohamedNassar14/Calculator/README.md

 - Includes a light and dark theme and you can switch between them using the moon or the sun icon
 - Basic arithmetic operations: Addition, subtraction, multiplication, and division.
 - Clear and delete buttons: Clear input or delete last character entered.
+- No keyboard support ..
+So it's only through buttons.

 ## Tech Stack
 Html, CSS, JavaScript